 15 High-Income Skills to Learn

-1. SEO Skills
+3. SEO Skills

 SEO, or search engine optimization, involves knowing how to structure website content in order to push it to the top of search engine rankings.
 This skill is in high demand, and businesses are willing to pay well for it.
 The reason: Higher search rankings can translate to more clicks and more purchases.

 It’s possible to find full-time SEO jobs, but you could also offer freelance SEO services if you’d like to be your own boss.
-Studying SEO experts and guides can be a good starting point for learning more about this skill.
+The average annual pay for an SEO strategist is currently about $95,000.

-4. Copywriting
+4. Cybersecurity

 6. Software Development

-Software developers create operating programs for computers and other devices.
 Becoming a software developer starts with learning the basics of coding, which is something you might be able to do through a trade school or online coding bootcamp.
-Developers earn a median wage of $109,020 per year, so this could be a good high income skill to learn if you’re hoping to earn a six-figure salary.
+Some of the skills you may need include knowledge of program languages Python, Java, JavaScript, and C++, among others.

 7. Web Development

 Web development is similar to software development, but the focus is on creating websites and web applications.
-Web developers need to be knowledgeable about programming languages like CSS and JavaScript.
+Web developers need to be knowledgeable about programming languages like HTML, CSS, and JavaScript.
 They also have to be familiar with different website-building platforms, such as WordPress.
 A web developer may work with a web designer to create new sites for clients or redesign existing ones.

 8. Project Management

 Project managers oversee the completion of large-scale projects from start to finish, often in information technology (IT) or computer-related fields.
 The project manager’s primary duty is to help the company or client they’re working with achieve their end goals for the project.
-Project managers may require certain hard skills, such as coding knowledge, but they can also utilize soft skills, such as effective communication and the ability to direct a team.

-10. UX Design
+9. UX Design

 UX refers to user experience, or how a person interacts with a product or service.
 It’s an important element of websites and apps, as well as physical products and services.
 When consumers visit a website or log in to their favorite apps, they want them to be fast and easy to navigate.
 Likewise, when someone purchases something or signs up for an online service, they want it to function the way they’re expecting it to.
 UX design experts help to iron out the kinds to deliver the best user experience possible.
-This can require specialized training, depending on whether UX design is delivered for a digital property or something more rooted in the offline world.

 Recommended: Getting Back on Track After Going Over Budget

-12. Affiliate Marketing
+10. Affiliate Marketing

 Affiliate marketing means marketing another entity’s products or services and earning commissions each time someone makes a purchase.
 For example, a blogger who includes affiliate links to Amazon products in their web content might earn money if a reader clicks their links and buys something.
-Affiliate marketing could be an ideal high income skill to learn if you’re interested in generating passive income online.

-13. Mobile App Development
+11. Mobile App Development

 Mobile apps are part of many people’s daily lives.
-They can offer convenience if you’re using them to log in to your bank account or manage your investments.
+They can offer convenience if you’re using them to log in to your online bank account or manage your investments.
 Other apps can provide entertainment if you’re using them to watch videos, play games, or listen to music.

 Recommended: 15 Low-Cost Side Hustles

-15. Soft Skills
+12. Soft Skills

 Soft skills are a diverse professional toolkit.
 They’re based on a different sort of knowledge that doesn’t involve learning how to code or develop software.
-Examples of high paying soft skills include good communication skills, problem-solving skills, creative thinking, and time management skills.
-Employers and clients can value those skills just as much as some of the other high income skills on this list.
+Examples of high-paying soft skills include good communication skills, problem-solving skills, creative thinking, and time management skills.
+Employers and clients can value those skills just as much as some of the other high-income skills on this list.
 These skills can be used in high level administrative, coordinator, and management positions.

 Recommended: Life Skills That Can Help You Save Money